willfried/Emplico/README.md

 * add random bonus appearing on cells
 * unlock the game with new cells when the game is blocked

-I don't think html5 is the right language.
+I don't think html5 is the right language for all these improvements.
+A migration on Android or iOS?